-Haiti: 'Poorest of the poor' worst hit by Hurricane Matthew
+Haiti: 'Poorest of the poor' hit by Hurricane Matthew

 "Some vehicles are going over it but the number that can do that is very limited," Delafield said.
 "Our team are going to have a go today."

-She said Port-au-Prince, in northern Haiti, has not suffered such bad damage as the south, although some neighborhoods on the outskirts of the city have been flooded.
+She said Port-au-Prince has not suffered such bad damage as the south, although some neighborhoods on the outskirts of the city have been flooded.

+Tim Callaghan, assistance response team leader for the US Agency for International Development in Haiti, said much of the damage in Haiti's hardest hit areas -- the southwestern cities of Les Cayes and Jeremie -- appeared to be structural, and not the result of heavy rainfall.

+"The urgent need we're focusing on right now is food, safe drinking water and ... things like plastic sheeting, hygiene kits and so forth," he said.

 The poorest of the poor are suffering